Details Three Shires Head Kids Walk

 Map Ordnance Survey Explorer OL24

-This is a walk of 3.8 miles.
+This is a walk of 3.8 miles to Three Shires Head.
 There are gates, stiles and squeeze stiles.
 The terrain is uneven and rocky in places, and there are moderate uphill and downhill sections.
 There is free parking at the start of the walk, and a short distance away from the car park there’s a small café with public toilets.
 Allow around 3-4 hours to complete this walk at a moderate pace for little legs, depending on how long you spend playing in the pools!

 All walks are undertaken at your own risk.
 Remember, we provide the walk, you provide the common sense!

 1. Park at The Roaches car park at Gradbach, managed by the Staffordshire Wildlife Trust (grid ref SJ 99852, postcode SK17 0SU).
 Parking is free.

 2. Walk out of the car park to join the quiet road and turn left.
 Just beyond the car park boundary turn left again and cross the stream by way of a little bridge into a field.
 If you can’t wait for the adventure to start, there is a great rope swing in this field swinging out across the water.
 Hold tight and take care not to fall in!

 3. Walk diagonally right across the field, keeping the River Dane on your left.
 Go through the small gate onto a quiet lane and turn right.
 The lane soon bears left and slightly uphill.
 Turn left at Dane View House and follow the well-marked public footpath (signed ‘DVW’) straight on through a series of gates and across open fields.